StructuralEquationModels/StructuralEquationModels.jl/docs/src/tutorials/construction/outer_constructor.md

 )
 ```

-will construct a model that, when fitted, will use [Newton's Method](https://julianlsolvers.github.io/Optim.jl/stable/#algo/newton/) from the `Optim.jl` package with analytic gradients and hessians computed via finite difference approximation.
+will construct a model that, when fitted, will use [Newton's Method](https://julianlsolvers.github.io/Optim.jl/stable/#algo/newton/) from the `Optim.jl` package with gradients computed analytically and hessians computed via finite difference approximation.